HaimengBai/431slides/class_21/README.md

         - Advil + Tylenol vs. Opiods + Tylenol for acute pain in the emergency room
             - [New York Times 2017-11-08](https://nyti.ms/2hUIj4O) "Alternatives to Opioids for Pain Relief" by Nicholas Bakalar
             - Chang AK et al. Effect of a Single Dose of Oral Opioid and Nonopioid Analgesics on Acute Extremity Pain in the Emergency Department: A Randomized Clinical Trial [JAMA 2017-11-07](https://jamanetwork.com/journals/jama/article-abstract/2661581)
-    - Some thoughts on p values and statistical significance, introducing the concepts of researcher degrees of freedom and the garden of forking paths.
+    - Some thoughts on *p* values, statistical significance and *p*-hacking, plus an introduction of two related concepts: **researcher degrees of freedom** and **the garden of forking paths**.
-        - The key references are linked in today's slides, also described in detail [here](https://github.com/THOMASELOVE/RCR2017).
+        - The key references are linked in today's slides, also described in detail [in my talk yesterday and its related links](https://github.com/THOMASELOVE/RCR2017).
         - [Andrew Gelman's blog](http://andrewgelman.com/) is how I first heard about much of this material.
         - The **p-hacking** example I'll show is part of [Science isn't broken](https://fivethirtyeight.com/features/science-isnt-broken/#part1) by Christie Aschwanden with graphic by Ritchie King at FiveThirtyEight.com
         - I'll postpone our planned discussion of retrospective design, power, and Type S and Type M errors for a while, in part because an ASA Symposium entitled [Scientific Method for the 21st Century: A World Beyond p < 0.05](https://ww2.amstat.org/meetings/ssi/2017/onlineprogram/Program.cfm) was held last month, and touched on a lot of these issues.
 I need to find more time to read up on what people were saying there, so I can distill it effectively.